aws-samples/ec2-classic-resource-finder/README.md

 ###ElasticBeanstalk Specific Permissions

 If you are utilizing ElasticBeanstalk, you will need the following additional permissions to identify environments and applications configured to launch resources in EC2-Classic.
-If you do not utilize ElasticBeanstalk, you can ignore the below permissions and the script will continue to run successfully for all other services and produce an empty CSB for ElasticBeanstalk.
+If you do not utilize ElasticBeanstalk, you can ignore the below permissions, and the script will continue to run successfully for all other services and produce an empty CSB for ElasticBeanstalk.

 * autoscaling:DescribeAutoScalingInstances